lizajean23/corgo/README.md

 - Navigation component is used to navigate between the login fragments.
 - ViewPager2 is used to navigate between the app's main fragments.
 - RecyclerView is used in the feed fragment for displaying user posts.
+- Firebase Authentication Services are used for registering users, sign in and password changes.
 - Profile pictures and post pictures are stored in the Firebase Storage.
-- Posts: description, the current user & their profile picture, and the uploaded image is stored in Firebase Realtime Database.
+- Posts: description, the current user & their profile picture, and the uploaded image are stored in Firebase Realtime Database.
 - The vaccines fragment uses shared preferences to store users entered data.
-- Alert dialogs are used on sensitive cases such as logging out from the account, changing the password, or deleting the vaccine records.
+- Alert dialogs are used on sensitive cases such as logging out from the account, changing the password, or deleting the vaccine records, as well as loading screens.